Generic Name: guselkumab (gus-ELK-ue-mab)

 Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.

-It is very important that your doctor check your progress at regular visits to make sure that guselkumab is working properly and to check for unwanted effects.
+It is very important that your doctor check your progress at regular visits to make sure that guselkumab is working properly.
+Blood tests may be needed to check for unwanted effects.

 You will need to have a skin test for tuberculosis before you start using guselkumab.
 Tell your doctor if you or anyone in your home has ever had a positive reaction to a tuberculosis skin test.